Joystream/joystream/content-metadata-protobuf/doc/index.md

   meta: Vec<u8>,
 }

 // suppose assets is a vector of two elements.
-Thi is the "out of band" array being referenced by the VideoMetadata message assets = [
+This is the "out of band" array being referenced by the VideoMetadata message assets = [
     NewAsset::Uri("https://mydomain.net/thumbnail.png"),
     NewAsset::Upload({